 - 1. You might think you want the book document class, but you probably will find the report class just as handy. - 2.
-You want links8?
+You want links12?
 Use the hyperref package. - 3.
 The kpfonts package has beautiful fonts. - 4.
 Footnotes are easy!
 (Seriously, footnotes in LATEX have got to be the easiest footnotes I've ever managed.) - Use the fancyhdr package to get more granular control over your headers and footers. - 6.
-You can use the geometry package to make a document have a paper size of half letter. - 7.
-You can make your top margin larger by using \addtolength {\topmargin}{0.5in} but there is not a similar parameter for the bottom margin.
-Instead, you need to make the text box shorter by using \addtolength{\textheight}{-1in}.
+You can use the geometry package to make a document have a paper size of half letter (i.e., 5.5 inches by 8.5 inches).

-8Yeah, I know these are irrelevant in a paper document.
+$^{^{12}\}mbox{Yeah},$ I know these are irrelevant in a paper document.